michael105/rinit/README.md

 and kerberos. (kerberos for gaining root/sudo, the default user is 'autologged' in) Currently waiting for the USB bus to initialize, and starting Xorg takes most time.
-But it is work in progress..
+I did already have a responsible system within about 2 seconds, but it is work in progress.
 (15 year old notebook, Thinkpad t61 with a ssd)

 Albite most of the startup time is needed by the bios (maybe 3seconds here),